 Noguchi hung out with some pioneers of his times.
 Early on, aside from assistant work with Constantin Brancusi, Noguchi worked with Buckminster Fuller, the philosopher-scientist-designer and twice Harvard dropout credited for designing the geodesic dome and set out to change the world for the better.
 And American dancer and choreographer Martha Graham for whom he designed stage sets.
 And a dalliance with painter Frida Kahlo.

 Lesser known, Noguchi studied with esteemed Chinese calligrapher Qi Baishi in the 1930s.
-Noguchi married once – to Yoshiko Yamaguchi or Li Xianglan as she is known by her Chinese audience, who, not unlike Noguchi himself straddled two cultures growing up.
+Noguchi married once – to Yoshiko Yamaguchi, known as Li Xianglan by her Chinese audience, who, not unlike Noguchi himself straddled two cultures growing up.
 A trip down memory lane with her singing 夜來香 and Hong Kong’s nightscape.

 During their short-lived marriage, Noguchi created some of the more playful works that tap the traditional craftsmanship of Japanese ceramics.